 For students taking Bloc’s Part-Time Web Developer Track or Software Developer Track, there are no pre-work courses required and all materials will be included in the price and time stated per program.
 For students taking Bloc’s Designer Track, they will have access to pre-work after enrolling.
 It’s reserved exclusively for Bloc students and involves about 25-30 hours of work to be completed during the week before day one of the program.

-Thinkful has a $250 prep course open to anyone who might be interested in enrolling in one of the Web Developer Bootcamps.
+Thinkful has an optional $250 prep course open to anyone who might be interested in enrolling in one of the Web Developer Bootcamps.
 It is a 3-week course, and the $250 tuition is refunded in full if you successfully enroll in one of the Web Developer Bootcamps.
-There is a similar prep course for the Flexible Data Science Bootcamp.
-Thinkful also offers some free prep work for the aspiring bootcamper in bite-sized tutorials in HTML, CSS, jQuery and Python.
+There are required prep courses for the Full-Time Web Development bootcamp and the Flexible Data Science Bootcamp, but not for the Flexible Web Developer Bootcamp.
+Thinkful also offers some free optional prep work for the aspiring bootcamper in bite-sized tutorials in HTML, CSS, jQuery and Python.
 Simply click on a guide, and you will learn how to complete a project step-by-step.

 Thinkful offers free and paid prep courses and materials to anyone interested in learning how to code.
 Anyone can use these resources, regardless of what bootcamp you want to attend.
 If you choose Bloc’s Designer Track, you’ll get free prep work after enrolling.

 Both Thinkful and Bloc have similar application processes, and request that students set up a call to speak with an academic advisor to help them enroll in the right course.